 The Sierra Nevada snowpack is the largest contributor to runoff for the State.
 Locally, the Central Sierra Nevada snowpack feeds local reservoirs, so it is a key indicator for determining water supply conditions.
-DWR collects monthly measurements from a number of locations on a water basis to determine the status of the snowpack compared to its historical average on April 1st (Figure 2-2).
+DWR collects monthly measurements from a number of locations on a watershed basis to determine the status of the snowpack and compares that data to its historical April 1st average (Figure 2-3).
 The Central Sierra Nevada measurement is an average of some 40 stations routinely monitored.
 The 2014-2015 season saw the lowest recorded snowpack for the Central Sierra Nevada with a peak of less than 20 percent of the April 1 average early in the year and nearly unmeasurable amounts by the final survey in May 2015.
-The 2016-2017 season (shown as the dark blue line on Figure 2-2) finally broke the most recent drought period with a snowpack measuring nearly 180 percent of the April 1st average.
+The 2016-2017 season (shown as the dark blue line on Figure 2-3) finally broke the most recent drought period with a snowpack measuring nearly 180 percent of the April 1st average.
 This year was only exceeded by 1982-1983 for the highest measured snow water content.

-Figure 2-2.
-Example of Snow Water Content Measurements for the North, Central, and South Sierra Nevada Regions (source CDEC.water.ca.gov)
+Figure 2-3.
+Example of Snow Water Content Measurements for the North, Central, and South Sierra Nevada Regions